Average Home Insurance Cost in Idaho

 REVIEW YOUR POLICY ANNUALLY

 Review your policy each year before renewal.
-Confirm your dwelling limit matches current replacement costs, not your home's purchase price.
-Add inflation guard endorsements to automatically adjust coverage limits annually.
-This simple review prevents coverage gaps that leave you paying out-of-pocket after major losses.
+Confirm your dwelling limit reflects current replacement costs, not your home's purchase price.
+An inflation guard endorsement automatically adjusts coverage limits annually to keep pace with construction cost increases.
+Without this review, coverage gaps can leave you paying out of pocket after a major loss.

 Calculate Idaho Homeowners Insurance Costs: FAQ